 System Boot Process

-In most cases, the first indication of a problem with hard drive data is a refusal of the machine to boot properly.
-For the computer to be able to find startup partition and to start booting, the following conditions must apply:
+In most cases, the first indication of a problem with a hard drives data is a refusal of the machine to boot properly.
+For the computer to be able to find its start-up partition and to start booting, the following conditions must apply:

-- Master Boot Record (MBR) or GIUD Partition Table (GPT) exists and is safe
+- Master Boot Record (MBR) or GIUD Partition Table (GPT) exists and is uncorrupted

 - Partition Table exists and contains at least one Active partition

-If the above is in place, executable code in the MBR selects an active partition and passes control there, so it can start loading the standard files (COMMAND.COM, NTLDR, BOOTMGR, ... ) depending on the OS and the file system type on that partition.
-If these files are missing or corrupted it will be impossible for the OS to boot - you understand the situation if you have ever seen the famous "NTLDR is missing ..." error message.
+If all of the conditions mentioned above are met, the executable code in the MBR selects the active partition and passes control to it, so it can start loading the standard files (COMMAND.COM, NTLDR, BOOTMGR...), depending on the OS and the file system type on that partition.
+If these files are missing or corrupted it will be impossible for the OS to boot.
+You understand the situation if you have ever seen the infamous "NTLDR is missing ..." error message.

 A more serious situation exists if your computer will start and cannot see a drive partition*.
 For the partition to be visible to the Operating System the following conditions must apply: